Use missional responses on social media during political season

 When they arrived, our students were able to get situated in the rooms graciously offered by Duncanville’s FBC this afternoon.
 We are thankful for them this week!
-BOUNCERS were also able to participate in the BOUNCE BASH, in which they/p>... [continue]
+BOUNCERS were also able to participate in the BOUNCE BASH, in which they were introduced to our BOUNCE staff, played games, and had fun... [continue]

 Dealing with complexity in the aftermath of tragedy

 by Ferrell Foster on June 13, 2016 in culture

 The massacre of 49 persons at a gay nightclub in Orlando has produced in many of us a wave of sadness — a deep sadness.
 Every person is a child of God, and we have now lost 50 of those children -- the victims and their assailant.

 To that sad truth is added another sadness.
 The killer acted out of some kind of allegiance to a terrorist group that claims a religious faith.
 Most of us, including most Muslims, do not have such a faith.
 Christian faith, thankfully, moves us to love all persons, especially those with whom we disagree.
 Jesus said: